nidzo732/NetWork/README.md

 The aim of this project is to create a package that will enable its users to run multiple processes on multiple networked computers.
-It tries to mimic the standard Python multiprocessing module, but instead of being limited to CPUs and cores on local computer you get to run the function on any computer you can access.
+It tries to mimic the standard Python concurrent.futures and multiprocessing module, but instead of being limited to CPUs and cores on local computer you get to run the function on any computer you can access.
 Basically this should be a library for creating and running a simple computing cluster.
 I've just started this project, when it's finished it will be capable of creating a multiprocessing environment on networked computers with all the controll tools such as Locks, Events, Managers...

 ###How it works?
 ####(high level overview)